Taxation

 Increasing tax rates does not drastically increase illicit trade

 Between 1993 and 2009, South Africa increased tobacco taxes by more than 10% a year over and above the inflation rate.
 During this time, smoking prevalence fell from 32% to 20.5%.
-Government revenue increased from 3.7 billion Rand in 1993 to 12 billion Rand in 2009 (in constant 2014 prices).
+Government revenue increased from ZAR3.7 billion in 1993 to ZAR12 billion in 2009 (in constant 2014 prices).

 The Gambia